opichon/propel-s3object-behavior/README.md

 The default implementation returns a slug based on the object's `original_filename` property.
 Be aware that in some circusmtances this may cause inconsistencies in the keys, if, for example, 2 file names only differ by the case (e.g. a letter is in upper case in one file name, but in lower case in the other; the slugs for each will be identical.)

 A simple alternative implementation would be to return the object instance's id.
 This naturally ensures the unicity of the key.
-However, it does mean that the files on AWS S3, should you need to manage them directly through the AWS management console, are not so easily recognizable.
+However, it does mean that the files on AWS S3, should you need to manage them directly through the AWS management console for example, are not so easily recognizable.

 Note that in all cases, the `getPresignedUrl` downloads the file form AWS S3 under its original filename.